JekelyLab/Bezares_et_al_2023_Pressure/README.md

 The working directory contains this README file, a LICENCE file, a CITATION.cff file, the .gitignore file and the R project file.
 You can update these files to fit your project.

+Data/TablesResults contains all metric table data that are the output of the behavioural tracking videos.

+Code/Figures contains all the R code to generate all the figures in the paper.

+Manuscript/Manuscript/pressuresensationPlankton.qmd is the Quarto markdown file with the text of the paper.
+Manuscript/bibliography_pressurepaper.bib contains the references.

 ### Licenses